opsone-ch/documentation/mailserver.rst

 Client Configuration
 --------------------

-Our mailservers support IMAP, POP3, SMTP, ActiveSync and webmail access.
+Our mailservers support IMAP, POP3, SMTP, ActiveSync, CalDAV, CardDAV and webmail access.
+You can find your webmail at webmail.example.com.

 ::